 The company is awaiting an appeal of the Environmental Protection Agency's decision to issue air permits for its exploratory vessels and rigs.
-It's also awaiting the outcome of a last-minute court challenge hear Thursday in federal court in Portland, Ore.
+It's also awaiting the outcome of a last-minute court challenge heard Thursday in federal court in Portland, Ore.

-Right now, they're planning to drill this summer, Smith said.
+Right now, the company is planning to drill this summer, Smith said.